-$$Y_t = \frac{X_t - min(X_t)}{max(X_t) - min(X_t)}$$
+$$Y_t = \frac{X_t - \min(X_t)}{\max(X_t) - \min(X_t)}$$

 where X_t is the value of the ratio at time t.
-If a variable is negatively related to risk, then normalisation is done using $1-Y_t$.
+If a variable is negatively related to risk, then normalisation is done using 1- Y_t .
 Composite index of each dimension is then calculated as a simple average of the normalised ratios in that dimension.
 Finally, the banking stability indicator is constructed as a simple average of these six composite indices.
 Thus, each composite index and the overall banking stability indicator takes values between zero and one.

-Dimension Ratios Soundness CRAR # Net NPAs to Capital Tier 1 Capital to Assets # Asset Quality Gross NPAs to Total Advances Provisioning Coverage Ratio # SMA-1 and SMA-2 Loans to Total Advances Restructured Standard Advances to Standard Advances Profitability Return on Assets # Net Interest Margin # Growth in Earnings Before Provisions and Taxes # Interest Margin to Gross Income # Liquidity Liquid Assets to Total Assets # Liquidity Coverage Ratio # Non-Bank Advances to Customer-Deposits Efficiency Cost to Income Business (Credit + Deposits) to Staff Expenses # Staff Expenses to Operating Expenses Sensitivity to market risk RWA (market risk) to Capital PV01 of HFT and AFS Investments-to-Total Capital Total Net Open Position in Forex-to-Total Capital
+Dimension Ratios Soundness CRAR # Net NPAs to Capital Tier 1 Capital to Assets # Asset Quality Gross NPAs to Total Advances Provisioning Coverage Ratio # SMA-1 and SMA-2 Loans to Total Advances Restructured Standard Advances to Standard Advances Profitability Return on Assets # Net Interest Margin # Growth in Earnings Before Provisions and Taxes # Interest Margin to Gross Income # Liquidity Liquid Assets to Total Assets # Liquidity Coverage Ratio # Non-Bank Advances to Customer-Deposits Efficiency Cost to Income Business (Credit + Deposits) to Staff Expenses # Staff Expenses to Operating Expenses Sensitivity to market risk RWA (market risk) to Capital PV01 of HFT and AFS Investments to Total Capital Total Net Open Position in Forex to Total Capital

-Table 1: Ratios used for constructing the Banking Stability Map and Indicator
+Table 1: Ratios used for constructing the Banking Stability Indicator and Map

-Note: Some of the ratios comprising various dimensions have been replaced from this issue. # Negatively related to risk.
+Note: # Negatively related to risk.